 To learn more about the Privacy Shield program please visit the U.S. Department of Commerce: https://www.privacyshield.gov/.

-V12 Data provides customized computer services designed to help companies manage their customer information more effectively, increase profitability of their marketing and reduce the operational costs of processing customer information.
-In this capacity, V12 Data does not own or control any of the information it processes on behalf of V12 Data’s clients.
-All such information is owned and controlled by V12 Data’s clients.
-In this capacity V12 Data receives information transferred from the EU to the United States merely as a processor on behalf of our clients.
+V12 provides customized computer services designed to help companies manage their customer information more effectively, increase profitability of their marketing and reduce the operational costs of processing customer information.
+In this capacity, V12 does not own or control any of the information it processes on behalf of V12’s clients.
+All such information is owned and controlled by V12’s clients.
+In this capacity V12 receives information transferred from the EU to the United States merely as a processor on behalf of our clients.
 V12 does not make any of its client’s data available to any third parties unless it is at the express request of our clients.

-Before starting any processing on behalf of V12 Data’s clients, V12 Data will enter into a processing contract with the EU data controller responsible for the personal information pursuant to the applicable EU Member State Data Protection law.
+Before starting any processing on behalf of V12’s clients, V12 will enter into a processing contract with the EU data controller responsible for the personal information pursuant to the applicable EU Member State Data Protection law.
 The processing contract ensures that the EU data controller will be in compliance with the Member State Data Protection law.

-Any data processed by V12 Data will not be further disclosed to third parties except where permitted or required by the processing contract, EU Safe Harbor or the applicable Member State Data Protection law.
+Any data processed by V12 will not be further disclosed to third parties except where permitted or required by the processing contract, EU Privacy Shield or the applicable Member State Data Protection law.

-Any information V12 Data’s client (acting as the EU controller) identifies as sensitive will be treated accordingly.
+Any information V12’s client (acting as the EU controller) identifies as sensitive will be treated accordingly.

 Accountability for Onward Transfer

-V12 Data has in place an information security policy to protect personal information from loss, misuse, unauthorized access, disclosure, alteration and destruction.
-V12 Data’s security officer is responsible for conducting investigations into any alleged computer or network breaches, incidents or problems and ensuring the proper disciplinary action is taken against those who violate V12 Data’s information security policy.
+V12 has in place an information security policy to protect personal information from loss, misuse, unauthorized access, disclosure, alteration and destruction.
+V12’s security officer is responsible for conducting investigations into any alleged computer or network breaches, incidents or problems and ensuring the proper disciplinary action is taken against those who violate V12’s information security policy.